fleckert/azex/docs/commands/devops/permissions/tokens.md

 The [az devops security permission](https://learn.microsoft.com/en-us/cli/azure/devops/security/permission?view=azure-cli-latest) commands use the  `--token` parameter.

-The command `azex devops permissions tokens --tenantId ... --organization ... --project ... [--out ...]` helps to resolve the values for these tokens.
+The command `azex devops permissions tokens --tenant ... --organization ... --project ... [--out ...]` helps to resolve the values for these tokens.